Steps to earn the "CDAAC" Certificate - Christian Drug, Alcohol & Addictions Counselor

-The student must register with ACADC and pay the entrance exam fee of $395.00 and complete the CSAC I Entrance Inventory.
+The student must register with ACADC, pay the entrance exam fee of $395.00 and complete the CSAC I Entrance Inventory.
 To register, the student must fill out and submit a completed application form and enroll to take the CSAC I Exam (included in the registration form).
-This exam is both our entrance inventory and our entry level certificate.
+Upon the successful completion of the CSAC I exam (our entry level certificate) and the completion of the registration process, you will receive the RADT credential.
+This credential (Registered Alcohol Drug Technician) qualifies you to begin an internship under proper supervision within a treatment facility that is licensed or certified by the California Department of Health Care Services.
+The CSAC-1 exam was specifically designed to let us know that you can safely counsel from a Christian worldview.
 This exam is not a pass/fail.
 It is designed to show us your level of spiritual understanding and let us know that you have a Christian worldview.
-If it appears to the inventory examiner that you need help in order to better understand certain principles, you will be contacted by an education counselor who will teach you the important areas one must be aware of to hold a Christian worldview as a counselor.
-Additionally you will register as an intern with CCAPP, a CA Approved Certifying Organizations.
+If it appears to the inventory examiner that you need help in order to better understand certain principles, you will be contacted by an education counselor who will teach you the important areas one must be aware of to hold a Christian worldview as a counselor..

 Begin attending the required CDAAC classes to meet the 315 hour academic requirement

 315 classroom hours pertaining to alcohol and others drug (AOD) classes are required.
-You can begin to attend classes at one of our institute location.
+You can begin to attend classes at the Huntington Beach Institute.
 If you have prior education, we will evaluate your transcripts and let you know what we can approve and what courses you will still need to take in order to meet all ACADC and CCAPP requirements.